 What is the goal of epidemiologic studies?
 In general, the goal of epidemiologic research is to make causal inferences about what causes particular diseases or conditions in a given population.
 Several types of study designs are used for this purpose, each with strengths and weaknesses.
 We will summarize these briefly to understand better where clinical trials fit into the epidemiology toolbox, and how they have unique strengths and weaknesses.

 First, there are some important concepts to understand when assessing a study design’s rigor: outcome, exposure, temporality and causation, confounding, and bias.

 An outcome is typically the disease or condition that we are interested in understanding.
 For example, this could be heart attacks, cancer, diabetes, or urinary tract infections.
 There are also different ways to measure disease outcomes.
 One can simply look at whether people developed the disease (yes or no) during a certain time period.
-Alternatively, one could measure the rate of how frequently the disease occurred ...
+Alternatively, one could measure the rate of how ...